JuanJakobo/Pocketbook-Miniflux-Reader/README.md

 Furthermore in the Feed options "Fetch original content" has to be activated for each Feed.

+## Usage

+## Hackernews Comments
+I use the RSS feed https://hnrss.org and set "Fetch original content" to yes.
+To read the comments a long click on the miniflux items opens a context menu where the comments can be opened.
+By downloaded the articles the loading times will decrease.

 ## How to build

 First you need to install the basic build tools for linux.